On Us: Reflections on Mark Scott - Honi Soit

 In 1967, Roland Barthes proposed the controversial notion of the death of the author.
 In so doing, he aspired to liberate reading and criticism from a sort of interpretive tyranny, unavoidably linked to the author’s identity and intentions.
 However, the very purpose of Hachette Australia’s ‘On’ Series appears to consciously circumvent the essence of Barthes’ proposal, bringing forth some of Australia’s “most important authority voices” to muse over subjects that are of value to readers.
 Embracing the assumption that a book facilitates a glance into the inner-mind of the writer, I turned to On Us by Mark Scott in an attempt to get an insight into the world of our new Vice Chancellor — a snapshot of his life beyond the ivy-strewn sandstone walls of the University of Sydney.

 For those unfamiliar with the man that we now call ‘Professor Scott’, he has a distinguished record in the public service, media and education.
 His Wikipedia page, wherein he is affectionately identified as Mark Scott (businessman), tells you as much, listing countless achievements as ABC’s managing director and Secretary of the New South Wales Department of Education.
-But things haven’t always been rosy… With the ABC suffering from considerable funding cuts, Scott was faced with the reality of axing programs and firing staff to keep the national broadcaster afloat.
+But things haven’t always been rosy… With the ABC suffering from considerable funding cuts, Scott manned the troops – axing programs and firing staff to keep the national broadcaster afloat.
 More recently, the COVID-19 pandemic caused seismic shifts within the NSW education system, revealing a burgeoning gap in access to resources from school to school, and student to student.
 But if there’s one thing that On Us makes clear, it’s that Mark Scott is no stranger to change.
 In fact, he appears to relish it.

 Launching into the depths of despair with a tone that can only be described as hopeful, Scott contemplates the losses and gains offered by a new age of technology.
 He mourns the death of print newspapers, whilst celebrating the fact that he has all the news in the world at his fingertips.
 He considers how we willingly hand over our information to juggernauts like Facebook, whilst laughing at ‘the great lie’ that is agreeing that we read terms and conditions.
 But in my mind, what these paradoxes reveal most clearly is the character description used time and time again in the book: that Mark Scott is a man “hard-wired for hope”.